What is the city's fiscal year?

-Franchise fees provide revenue for the City – an estimated $2 million in 2007 and an estimated $2.7 million in 2008.
+Franchise fees provide revenue for the City.
 They also allow the City to influence how the utility company can use the right-of-way, i.e., tree cutting, movement of sidewalks and damage repair.

 Is the City charging a franchise fee to the waste management companies servicing Johns Creek customers?

 Not at this time.
 The City has only instituted franchise fees on those utility companies that utilize city maintained right-of-way to provide service to their customers within the city.